Our Story (so far – March 2018 version)

-Our Story (so far).
 In the Spring of 2013, God pulled together about twenty people from five different churches.
-We had a number of things in common.
+We had several things in common.
 Many of us had been inspired by followers of Jesus we’d met on mission trips.
 We earnestly desired to see Christ change lives and renew our city.
 We had heard that God was doing that in other places through groups called missional communities.
 And we were willing to try.
-We agreed to meet together for a season and we organized our life around worship, prayer, fellowship, and mission.
+We met for a season and organized our life together around worship, prayer, fellowship, and mission.
 This temporary micro-church was a “trial missional community”.
 We learned a lot about ourselves, our neighbors, and how to (and how not to) be a missional community.
-We also discovered strength in community, how to be more natural and public with our faith, more courageous in prayer, more adventurous in service, and how good God is.
-We began to experience the joy of discovering that God does in fact have a mission and has invited us into it!
+We discovered strength in community, how to be more natural and public with our faith, more courageous in prayer, more adventurous in service, and how good God is.

-We are a small group of people who are growing more keenly aware of being redeemed, forgiven, blessed, and healed through the love, grace and mercy of God!
-What God has done for us, we are seeing God do through us.
-Our mission is simple: Because God has loved us, we are here to love the First Coast.
-(I John 4:19)
+We are a small group.
+We are keenly aware of being redeemed, forgiven, blessed, and healed through the love, grace and mercy of God!
+And with joy we can continue to report that what God has been doing for us we are seeing God do through us.
+We exist to Love the people across the First Coast of Florida.